ethereum/pm/All Core Devs Meetings/Meeting 14.md

 Hudson: Yeah, I would tend to agree with that.
 Next agenda item is one Yoichi brought up - EIP 86; which is talking about the instructions.
 He was saying that there are discrepancies between the EIP poll request as written and the implementation across clients.
 Yoichi, do you want to expand on that a little bit?

 ## 2. About EIP86 (a.k.a EIP-208), there is a difference between the EIP pull-request and the implementations.
 Which should be fixed?
+[Yoichi]

 Yoichi: Yes, this EIP is about account abstraction and as part of that specification point 3 talks about changing the way it calculates the address of new contracts.
 The interesting thing is it only talks about create, transactions but not create instructions.
 So, when the EVM hits the create instructions, it creates something but it’s not the create instruction.
 So, there is some ambiguity if this EIP changes both create transaction and the create instruction or it does just change the create transaction and we keep the create instruction as it is?
 Literally the EIP text looks like it changes only the create transactions not instructions but other implementations I saw, I kind of agreed on changing both, specially the create instructions.
 So, I need some clarification, which way we are following?